-The exhaustive-tabulation technique to follow is often called "Four Russians trick" ...
+The exhaustive-tabulation technique to follow is often called "Four Russians trick" . . .

-- The algorithmic technique was published 1970 by V. L. Arlazarov, E. A. Dinitz, M. A. Kronrod, and I. A. Faradžev - all worked in Moscow at that time . . . but not clear if all are Russians!
-(Arlazarov and Kronrod are Russian) - American authors coined the slightly derogatory "Method of Four Russians" ... name now in wide use
+- ► The algorithmic technique was published 1970 by V. L. Arlazarov, E. A. Dinitz, M. A. Kronrod, and I. A. Faradžev - ► all worked in Moscow at that time . . . but not even clear if all are Russians!
+(Arlazarov and Kronrod are Russian) - American authors coined the othering term "Method of Four Russians"... name in widespread use